storm0530/A2_Assignment/README.md

 * **blood_test_data.csv** : Blood test data (with missing data)

 * **blood_test_data_edited.csv** : Numeric converted blood test data (with missing values)

+* **result** : A directory containing the results of multiple regression analysis.
+The results are stored separately in the directory for the results with/without dummy variables, and for the results with/without Smoke and Drink values.